ton-community/tutorials/docs/01-wallet/testnet-tonweb.md

 npx ts-node step9.ts
 ```

-Once the wallet signs and sends a transaction, we must wait until the TON blockchain validators insert this transaction into a new block.
+Once the wallet signs and sends a transaction, we must wait until TON Blockchain validators insert this transaction into a new block.
 Since block time on TON is approx 5 seconds, it will usually take 5-10 seconds until the transaction confirms.
 Try looking for this outgoing transaction in the Tonscan explorer.

 ## Conclusion